 - Spanish: Adonis vernal.

-- Description: Plant of the Ranunculaceae family, growing from 10 to 40 cm high, with finely divided leaves and big, yellow flowers, which open with the sunlight.
+- Description: A plant of the Ranunculaceae family, it grows from 10 to 40 cm high.
+It has finely divided leaves and big, yellow flowers that open with sunlight.

 - Parts of the plant used medicinally: The flower clusters.